 Supreme Court clears way for execution of federal prisoner

-The Supreme Court early Tuesday cleared the way for the resumption of executions of federal prison inmates, removing a hold placed hours earlier by a trial judge.
-But it was unclear when the first execution would be carried out.
+The Supreme Court, in an early morning filing Tuesday, paved the way for the first federal executions to take place since 2003 after a lower court placed a hold on one execution hours earlier.

-The justices voted to allow the first executions on the federal level since 2003 to proceed at the federal prison in Terre Haute, Indiana.

 Daniel Lewis Lee had been scheduled to receive a lethal dose of the powerful sedative pentobarbital at 4 p.m.
-EDT Monday.
+ET Monday at the federal prison in Terre Haute, Ind.
 But a court order preventing Lee’s execution, issued Monday morning by U.S. District Judge Tanya Chutkan, remained in place.

 A federal appeals court in Washington refused the Trump administration’s plea to step in, before the Supreme Court acted.
 Still, Lee's lawyers said the execution could not go forward after midnight under federal regulations.